Internet Security

 Internet Security Definition

-What is internet security?
-Internet security, or online security, refers to protecting data and activities that take place while using the internet.
+Internet security, or online security, refers to the protection of data and activities that take place over the internet.
 It focuses on keeping information safe when people browse websites, use apps, send messages, sign in to accounts, or use online services.
 Internet security applies to everyday online use, not just technical systems.
+Its goal is to reduce risks that come from using internet-connected services and sharing data online.

 How Internet Security Works

-Internet security works by placing safeguards around online connections and the data that passes through them.
-These safeguards help prevent outsiders from viewing, changing, or misusing data in transit.
+Internet security places safeguards around online connections and the data that passes through them.
+These safeguards help prevent unauthorized parties from viewing, changing, or misusing data in transit.

 It also controls access to internet-facing systems.
 By filtering traffic and limiting who or what can connect, internet security reduces unauthorized access and abuse.
-Multiple protections work together, so problems in one area don't expose everything else.
+Multiple layers of protection are typically used together, so that a weakness in one area don't expose everything else.

 Common Internet Security Threats